alealmeida31/robot_runner/README.md

    *   During test execution, the device status displayed in the UI is updated dynamically.
    *   The status clearly indicates whether a device is:
-       - Busy
        - Available

 Status updates are synchronized with the test execution lifecycle to ensure accurate, real-time feedback.

 ![Gravando 2026-02-09 202638](https://github.com/user-attachments/assets/645b02b4-65ce-4dc8-a055-104e140701e5)

-# Robot Runner - A GUI for Android Automation with Robot Framework
+## Robot Runner - A GUI for Android Automation with Robot Framework

 A comprehensive desktop application, built with Python and Tkinter, for managing and running Robot Framework tests on Android devices.
 It integrates ADB, Scrcpy, Appium, and a UI Inspector into a single, user-friendly, multilingual interface (English, Portuguese, and Spanish).